 Main reseller account, with more advanced packages than the one I took, gets some extra resources (CPU, RAM, I/O, inodes…).
 This is given only for the main account, which is a potentially useful thing.
 It would be better and more practical though if the extra resources could be given to any one sub-account instead.
 Of course, shared hosting environment is difficult enough to maintain even without such complications, while providing these services is based on large numbers and statistics – so providing this is probably more tricky than it sounds.

 Details of what can and can’t be done are clearly defined in TOS.
 And there it says, what worries me:

 “Any account should not use more than 25% CPU consistently for more than 5 minutes.
 If you are consistently using 25% or more CPU, you will need to upgrade to the next available hosting plan.
 If you are using the maximum hosting plan and are still using 25% or more CPU consistently, then you have most likely outgrown a shared hosting environment and should therefore obtain a VPS or dedicated server to better suit your needs.”

 So I’m looking at resource usage stats regularly.
 CPU seems to be the bottleneck with this hosting (at least for WordPress sites) – it reaches around 20% usage at times, while other resources don’t go over 10% load.
 That’s why I placed one of my web sites, with a decent number of visits, on this hosting, to check whether it can serve a “serious” client’s website, without me getting “whacked” for using too many CPU resources.

-For those who need this: HostMantis does not allow SSH access with shared and reseller hosting accounts (you have to define what IP address you will use for this).
+For those who need this: HostMantis allows SSH access with shared and reseller hosting accounts (you have to define what IP address you will use for this).